 When to See a Vet

-Natural management works for mild to moderate allergies.
-See your veterinarian if your dog has broken or bleeding skin from scratching, signs of skin infection (hot spots, oozing, strong odor), ear infections that won’t resolve, or if symptoms are severe and getting worse despite home management.
+Daily care helps with mild, seasonal itching.
+See your veterinarian if your dog has broken or bleeding skin from scratching, signs of skin infection (hot spots, oozing, strong odor), ear problems that won’t resolve, or if signs are severe or getting worse.
+Only your vet can diagnose what’s actually going on, and any medication decision is theirs.

 FAQ: Dog Spring Allergies